-- Smartphone tripod mount for your iPhone (Universal Smartphone Tripod Mount, see article for more products)
+- Smartphone tripod mount for your iPhone (Phone tripod mount)

-- Somewhere with motion to shoot (creeks, highways, etc)
+- Somewhere with motion to shoot (running water, highways, etc)

 The most important part about long exposure photography is keeping the camera steady.
 You’ll need a tripod and tripod mount for your iPhone for the best results.

 Let’s talk about tripods and mounts, if you want a simple solution pick up a Joby GripTight GorillaPod (which includes a tripod and mount).
-If you already own a tripod all you’ll need is a mount for it (Universal Smartphone Tripod Mount).
+If you already own a tripod all you’ll need is a mount for it (phone tripod mount).
 I’ll be using a more expensive setup with the Mefoto smartphone holder on a Mefoto GlobeTrotter carbon fiber travel tripod.
 Note: You do not need expensive gear to get good results since the iPhone is lightweight.

 The SlowShutter app is going to do the majority of the work for us but I recommend some initial settings.
 I add a 1 second self timer just to reduce vibration from when I tap the shutter (an alternative to this is to use a remote or your headphones to start your capture).
 For some reason initially the Picture Quality is extremely low so bump it up to your phone’s max.

 Note: changing this setting will affect your capture’s FPS so if it’s a fast moving object it will appear dotted/exposure stacked